hashicorp/terraform-provider-awscc/docs/resources/grafana_workspace.md

 Optional:

-- `admin` (List of String) List of SAML roles which will be mapped into the Grafana Admin role.
+- `admin` (List of Dynamic) List of SAML roles which will be mapped into the Grafana Admin role.
-- `editor` (List of String) List of SAML roles which will be mapped into the Grafana Editor role.
+- `editor` (List of Dynamic) List of SAML roles which will be mapped into the Grafana Editor role.